Electrophorus voltai

-Electrophorus voltai is a species of electric eel found in South America.
-It is the strongest known bioelectricity generator in nature.
+Electrophorus voltai, or Volta's electric eel, is a species of electric eel found in South America.
+It is the strongest known bioelectricity generator in nature, producing up to 860 volts.

 Taxonomy

 It was previously classified within Electrophorus electricus when that species was considered the only one in the genus Electrophorus, but a 2019 analysis described it and E. varii as distinct species based on both their deep genetic divergences and differences in the voltage produced by each species.
 It is thought to have diverged from its sister species E. electricus during the Pliocene.
 It is named in honor of the physicist Alessandro Volta, who is widely credited as the creator of the electric battery.

 Distribution

 It inhabits upland habitats, primarily north-flowing rivers of the Brazilian Shield, but also some south-flowing rivers of the Guiana Shield.
 In some streams of the Guiana Shield, it is sympatric with E. varii.